awsdocs/aws-codecommit-user-guide/doc_source/how-to-merge-pull-request.md

    }
    ```
 **Note**
 This output indicates that a pull request is not mergable because the requirements of an approval rule have not been satisfied\.
 To merge this pull request, you can have reviewers approve it to meet the conditions of the rule\.
 Depending on your permissions and how the rule was created, you might also be able to edit, override, or delete the rule\.
-For more information, see [Review a Pull Request](how-to-review-pull-request.md), [Override Approval Rules on a Pull Request](how-to-override-approval-rules.md), and [Edit or Delete an Approval Rule for a Pull Request](how-to-edit-delete-pull-request-approval-rule.md)\.
+For more information, see [Review a pull request](how-to-review-pull-request.md), [Override approval rules on a pull request](how-to-override-approval-rules.md), and [Edit or delete an approval rule for a pull request](how-to-edit-delete-pull-request-approval-rule.md)\.

 1. To merge and close a pull request using the fast\-forward merge strategy, run the merge\-pull\-request\-by\-fast\-forward command, specifying:
    + The ID of the pull request \(with the \-\-pull\-request\-id option\)\.